IntelLabs/ParallelAccelerator.jl/README.md

 Stencil boundary handling can be specified as one of the following symbols:

 * `:oob_skip`.
 Writing to output is skipped when input indexing is out-of-bound.
 * `:oob_wraparound`.
-Input indexing is `wrapped-around` at the image boundary, so they are always safe.
+Indexing is `wrapped-around` at the array boundaries so they are always safe.
 * `:oob_dst_zero`.
-Writing 0 to output buffer when any of the input indexing is out-of-bound.
+Writing 0 to output array when any of the input indexing is out-of-bound.
 * `:oob_src_zero`.
-Assume 0 is being returned from an input read when indexing is out-of-bound.
+Assume 0 is returned by a read operation when indexing is out-of-bound.

 Just like parallel comprehension, accessing environment variables are allowed in a stencil body.
 However, accessing array values in the environment is not supported, and reading/writing the same environment variable will cause non-determinism.
-Since `runStencil` do not impose a fixed buffer rotation order, all arrays that need to be relatively indexed can be specified as input buffers (just don't rotate them), and there can be mulitple output buffers too.
+Since `runStencil` does not impose a fixed buffer rotation order, all arrays that need to be relatively indexed can be specified as input buffers (just don't rotate them in the return sequence), and there can be mulitple output buffers too.
+Finally, the call to `runStencil` does not have any return value, and inputs are rotated for `iteration - 1` times.

-ParallelAccelerator provides a basic implementation of `runStencil` that runs without `@acc`, whose purpose is mostly for correctness checking.
-When `@acc` is being used, ParallelAccelerator supplies a macro implementation of `runStencil` even when acceleration mode is turned off (through the environment variable `PROSPECT_MODE=none`).
+ParallelAccelerator exports a naive Julia implementation of `runStencil` that runs without using `@acc`, whose purpose is mostly for correctness checking.
+When `@acc` is being used with environment variable `PROSPECT_MODE=none`, instead of parallelizing the stencil computation  `@acc` will expand the call to `runStencil` to a fast sequential implementation, just like what a macro would do.

 ### Faster compilation via userimg.jl